Fully Convolutional Pixel Adaptive Image Denoiser: Experimental results

+\textbf{Ablation study on model architecture} \ \ Figure \ref{fig:ablation-studies} shows several ablation studies on BSD68 ($\sigma=25$) with varying model architectures.
 Firstly, Figure \ref{fig:ablation-arch} shows the PSNR of \fcaides with several varying architectures with respect to the training epochs. ``Full'' stands for the model architecture in Figure \ref{fig:overall}, ``Model 1'' is without the ResNet Modules in Block 2, ``Model 2'' is without the ResNet Module in Block 3, and ``Model 3'' is without both ResNet Modules.
 The figure shows the ResNet Modules in Figure \ref{fig:overall} are all critical in our model.
 Secondly, Figure \ref{fig:ablation_naide} compares \fcaidesft to its $d=1$ version as well as to \naide \cite{ChaMoo18}.
 We clearly observe the benefit of our QED architecture over the fully-connected architecture, since the supervised-only \fcaides ($d=1$) significantly outperforms both \naides and N-AIDE$_{S+FT}$.
 Moreover, we observe the quadratic mappings for \fcaidesft also are beneficial in further improving the PSNR.

 In Table \ref{table:no-qed}, we justify our QED architecture, which satisfies the conditional independence constraint mentioned in Section \ref{subsec:qed}, by comparing with a CNN that learns the same polynomial mapping (\ref{eq:poly}) with vanilla convolution filters, which violates the constraint.
 Such model, dubbed as \texttt{No-QED}, had the same number of layers and receptive field as those of \texttt{FC-AIDE}.
 We observe that while the supervised model, \texttt{NO-QED}$_{\texttt{S}}$ gets quite close to \texttt{FC-AIDE}$_{\texttt{S}}$, the fine-tuned model \texttt{NO-QED}$_{\texttt{S+FT}}$ dramatically deteriorates.
 This shows the conditional independence constraint is indispensable for the fine-tuning and justifies our QED architecture.
 Moreover, Table \ref{table:no-qed} also shows the performance of \texttt{FC-AIDE}$_{\texttt{FT}}$, which only carries out fine-tuning with randomly initialized parameters.
 The result clearly shows the importance of supervised training for FC-AIDE.

 \textbf{Effect of regularization} Figure \ref{fig:reg_aug} shows the effect of each regularization method in Section \ref{subsec:fine-tune} on BSD68 ($\sigma=25$).
 Firstly, Figure \ref{fig:aug_ft} compares the PSNR of \fcaidesft with and without the data augmentation.
 We clearly observe that the data augmentation gives a further boost of PSNR compared to just using single $\Z$.
 Secondly, Figure \ref{fig:l2reg} shows MSE (orange) and estimated loss (blue) during fine-tuning with and without $\ell_2$-SP.
 We can clearly observe that when there is no $\ell_2$-SP, the trends of MSE and the estimated loss diverges (\ie, \emph{overfitting} occurs), but with $\ell_2$-SP, minimizing the estimated loss generalizes well to minimizing the MSE with robustness.